 - Vaccines can take several weeks after vaccination completion for full effectiveness.

 - The duration of protection against COVID-19 is currently unknown.

 If you aren’t yet vaccinated for COVID-19, you should continue to follow public health safety guidelines to help protect yourself and others.
 To help slow the spread of the disease: continue to wear a face mask, physically distance and wash your hands regularly.
-Once you are fully vaccinated, you can begin to again engage in many activities you did before the pandemic, often without wearing face masks or physically distancing.
+Once you are fully vaccinated, you can begin to again engage in many activities you did before the pandemic.
 Refer to CDC guidance for complete public health safety guidance.
 Keep in mind mask-wearing requirements may vary based on state, local or business guidance.

 Are COVID-19 vaccines safe?

 All FDA-authorized COVID-19 vaccines are as safe and as effective as possible at preventing COVID-19, according to the CDC.
 The vaccines are key to slowing the pandemic.
 The U.S. vaccine safety system makes sure all vaccines go through an extensive process to confirm levels of safety.
 Even after emergency use authorization, the FDA continues to review clinical data about the vaccines.
 The CDC website has COVID-19 vaccine safety information.

 What should I do if I have a side effect from the vaccine?